vearch/vearch/docs/APILowLevel.md

 * array : whether the tags for each document is multi-valued, `true` or `false` default is false
 * index : supporting numeric field filter default `false`
 * Vector field params
-    * format : default not normalized . if you set "normalization", "normal" it will normalized
+    * format : default not normalized. if you set "normalization", "normal" it will normalized
-    * store_type : "RocksDB" or "Mmap" or "MemoryOnly" default "Mmap".For HNSW and IVFFLAT and FLAT, it can only be run in MemoryOnly mode.
+    * store_type : "RocksDB" or "MemoryOnly".
+For HNSW and IVFFLAT and FLAT, it can only be run in MemoryOnly mode.
     * store_param : example {"cache_size":2592}. default value is 1024.
 It means you will use so much memory, the excess will be kept to disk.
 For MemoryOnly, this parameter is invalid.

 ### get space